-2020 was a challenging year for many industries—and tech is no exception.
-While the tech industry has always been quick to evolve, Covid-19 has required professionals across the industry to adapt even more rapidly—and of course this doesn’t stop as we turn our calendars to 2021.
+The past couple years have been challenging for many industries—and tech is no exception.
+While the tech industry has always been quick to evolve, Covid-19 has required professionals across the industry to adapt even more rapidly—and of course this doesn’t stop as we turn our calendars to 2022.

 Whether you’re already working in the world of UX, studying and preparing to land that first UX role, or considering a career in UX—you’re likely wondering (or experiencing first-hand) what it’s like to work in UX in a “post-Covid” world.*